 These days businesses live and die by their reputations and false statements posted online could be extremely costly.
 Therefore, it is important to monitor what is being said about you online.
 Additionally, businesses must also be careful to ensure that rebuttals to negative statements and reviews are truthful or risk finding yourself on the defense in a defamation lawsuit.
 Although most defamation cases, although legitimate, are not worth pursuing, there are definitely cases that are.

-Schedule a call if you have questions about defamation law or general California laws related to business disputes.
+Contact me at (949) 529-0007 if you have questions about defamation law or general California laws related to business disputes.

 Please read our disclaimer.